anarchived/public-archive/README.md

 - World: Overworld / Nether / End
 - Position: X Y Z

-## Archived Dates
-- Only the date of when the wdl was taken is needed here
-- MM-DD-YYYY

 ## Description
 Write your description here.
 Add history or noteful events if needed